4ms/metamodule/docs/BasicVCVPatching.md

 Besides polyphonic cables not being supported, there are a few other limits:

-- A patch may contain multiple dfferent MIDI modules, but only zero or one of each type.
+- A patch may contain multiple MIDI modules, but no more than one of each type.
   That is, a patch may have one MIDI to CV module and one MIDI Map module, but it cannot have two MIDI to CV modules.
-If there are multiple instances of a particular type of MIDI module, the results may be odd and is subject to change.
+If there are multiple instances of a particular type of MIDI module, one of the modules will probably be ignored, but do not rely on this behavior.

 - The polyphony number is set by the right-click menu option on the MIDI to CV module.
 The number of cables patched into a connected SPLIT module does NOT set the polyphonic number.
 This is also how VCV Rack works, but may not be obvious if you are not experienced with MIDI in VCV Rack.
-This fact can be exploited to make non-standard behaviors such as making only every Nth note fire an envelope, for example.
+This fact can be exploited to make non-standard behaviors such as making only every Nth note fire an envelope.

 - MIDI output is not supported.
 Any CV to MIDI, Gate to MIDI, or CV to MIDI CC modules will be ignored.

-- The settings in the right-click menu for all MIDI moduels are currently ignored, except for the polyphony setting of the MIDI to CV module.
+- The settings in the right-click menu for all MIDI moduels are currently ignored, except for the polyphonic channels and clock divider settings of the MIDI to CV module.
 This will probably change as more features are added to MetaModule MIDI.
-Likewise the MIDI Driver, MIDI Device, and MIDI Channel settings of the MIDI modules are also ignored.
+Likewise the MIDI Driver, MIDI Device, and MIDI Channel selections made from the front panel of the MIDI modules are also ignored.

 - The MetaModule can power a USB device up to 500mA, so if your device needs more than that, you will need to power it separately.

+- Sharing the USB port with a USB thumb drive and a MIDI controller is possible, though not ideal.
+You will need to unplug the MIDI device in order to plug in the thumb drive and load a new patch.
+Then you may unplug the thumb drive and plug the MIDI device back in.
+If you find yourself doing this a lot, using a self-powered MIDI keyboard helps a lot.
+There is a TODO item for support MIDI Hubs, but as of yet it is not possible to use a hub.